 Private people who are defamed have more protection than public figures -- freedom of speech isn't as important when the statements don't involve an issue of public interest.
 A private person who is defamed can prevail without having to prove that the defamer acted with actual malice.

 Defamation law aims to strike a balance between allowing the distribution of information, ideas, and opinions, and protecting people from having lies told about them.
 It's a complicated area of law.
-If you have more questions, check your local law library or the Defamation Law Section of PersonalInjuryLawyer.com(part of the Nolo Network) for more about the First Amendment and freedom of speech, the rights and responsibilities of the press, invasion of privacy, hate speech, and Internet speech.
+If you have more questions, check your local law library or the Defamation Law Section Nolo's website for more about the First Amendment and freedom of speech, the rights and responsibilities of the press, invasion of privacy, hate speech, and Internet speech.